SJEllard/Pocket-Calculator/README.md

 # Pocket-Calculator
- A simple calculator built with Python and Tkinter

-<h2>Description</h2>
 A basic calculator GUI.
 User can add, subtract, multiply and divide integers using buttons.
-The user can repeatedly use equal button to repeat last operation.
-Can clear with AC button.
+User can repeatedly use equal button to repeat last operation.
+Can clear display and stored values with AC button.

 <h2>How to Use</h2>
 Instructions will go here